CatarinaBrendel/natours/README.md

 # Natours

 This is a small landing page with no functionality up to this point.
 The project was created as a studying enviroment from Udemy's course: Advanced CSS Course Master by Jonas Schmedtmann.
+The main task was to implement this layout with Sass and without Flexbox or Grid concepts.
+Please note that this project includes media queries and is total responsive to the current main browser's size.

 ---